rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 tags: javascript node graphql tutorial
 ---

-This is the continuation of [JWT for authentication using Apollo Graphql server](/coding/json-web-tokens-using-apollo-graphql) and will show an example of how to send <abbr title="JSON web token">JWT</abbr>s for each request from the client to the GraphQL server.
-How to handle updated tokens when a user returns for a new session in the client.
+This is the continuation of [JWT for authentication using Apollo Graphql server](/coding/json-web-tokens-using-apollo-graphql) and will show an example of how to send <abbr title="JSON web token">JWT</abbr>s for each request from the client to the GraphQL server, and how to handle updated tokens when a user returns for a new session in the client.

 <!--more-->

-This tutorial will focus on the **key** features needed to send and receive tokens meaning there is no _complete example_ output to try at the end.
-The aim is to help you integrate authentication into your app.
+This tutorial will focus on the **key** features needed to send and receive tokens, meaning there is no _complete example_ output to try at the end.
+The aim is to help you integrate authentication into your own app.

 In the examples below I use [Apollo Boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost){:target="\_blank" rel="noopener"} and [Apollo React Hooks](https://www.apollographql.com/docs/react/api/react-hooks/){:target="\_blank" rel="noopener"}.